 Turnaround specialists generally are either interim managers or consultants.
-Interim managers will replace the CEO, take the decision-making reins, and guide the company through troubled waters, hopefully to safety.
+Interim managers will replace the CEO, take the decision-making reins and hopefully guide the company through troubled waters to safety.
 Consultants advise management; possibly the same management that got the company into trouble in the first place.
 Whether a consultant is effective depends on management's willingness to listen and to implement the specialist's recommendations.

-The turnaround specialist must possess the skills to deal with a financially troubled company and have the ability to make the tough decisions needed during a recovery.
+A turnaround specialist must possess the skills to deal with a financially troubled company and have the ability to make the tough decisions needed during a recovery.
 Specialists are hired for their management ability; the ability to bring order out of chaos; the ability to marshal resources and maximize value from those diverse resources.
 If the company requires special expertise, then the specialist will attract that expertise.
 Remember, experience in dealing with crises and change may be more important than industry experience.

-It is important that the turnaround professional be financially credible and honor commitments.
-The company, bank and other interested parties should be able to rely on the specialist to protect their interests while providing them with accurate information they need on a timely basis.
-The earlier trouble is detected, the more probability of turnaround success.
+A turnaround professional must be financially credible and honor commitments.
+The company, bank and other interested parties should be able to rely on the specialist to protect their interests while providing accurate information they need on a timely basis.
+The sooner that trouble is detected, the more probability of turnaround success.

 When hiring a turnaround specialist: